en cz

 Ipinfo is a simple tool for calculation of IP networks - broadcast address, wildacrd address or count of usable IP addresses in a network, all of it based just on the knowledge of an IP address and network mask (or prefix length).
 The program is written in C programming language primarily on the Linux platform, however it should be possible to run it on other platforms too.

-This software can be distributed and modified freely under the terms of GPL license.
+Version 1.0 can be distributed and modified freely under the terms of GPL license, however version 1.1 and higher are distributed under the terms of this license:

 Installation is simple, just unpack the downloaded file, enter the newly created directory, compile and install the program.
 If compilation or installation fails, check definition values in Makefile: